-Drug addiction rehab is here to help you with your addiction.
-This page provides descriptive information on drug addiction rehab.
+Drug Addiction Rehab is very important to getting drug free.
 Drug addiction is a difficult disease to treat under the best of circumstances.
 Without family support, the addict has a very difficult time remaining clean and sober.

 First, go to all the family group sessions and family therapy that the treatment center offers.

-Second, go to meetings at least three times a week.
-These meetings will help the family see their own enabling behaviors and learn how to change the ways they relate to the recovering addict.
+Second, go to Nar-Anon and/or Al-Anon meetings at least three times a week.
+These meetings will help the family to see their own enabling behaviors and learn how to change the ways they relate to the recovering addict.

-Fifth, try to learn at what age your addict began using any mind-altering chemicals because drugs stop or stunt emotional growth at that age.
-Remembering this will help you deal with your loved one on an age appropriate basis, and understand when they make less than adult decisions.
+Fifth, try to learn what age your addict began using any mind-altering chemicals because drugs stop or stunt emotional growth at that age.
+Remembering this will help you deal with your loved one on an age appropriate basis and understand when they make less than adult decisions.

-If you or someone you love has a drug addiction, contact 4Rehabilitation immediately to begin your path to recovery and a better life with the help of our drug addiction rehab.
+If you or someone you love has a drug addiction contact 4Rehabilitation immediately to begin your path to recovery and a better life.